maurofaccin/DataCovVac/README.md

 Users may be repeated on different days.

+**WARNING**: script are provided as is, and they require user intervention in order to update paths and possibly other data.

 ### Plotting

 In the `plots` folder one can find the python script used to reproduce the plots of the above paper.